 With the release of the new AFI album on January 20, there has been a lot of mixed thoughts and feelings on it vocalized throughout the fan pages.
 It seems to be either a love or hate thing with not a whole lot of in-between.
 There have been a lot of comments on how AFI should go back to how they were in the early 2000’s, and even the 90’s.
 (Before reading further, let me say that I do understand that everybody has their own opinion and I respect that.)

-With that being said, The Blood Album is yet again different from Burials in 2013, but it is yet again amazing and prove how they really can do it all and still produce something incredible.
+With that being said, The Blood Album is yet again different from Burials in 2013.
+But, it is just as amazing and proves how they really can do it all and still produce something incredible.
 I’ve listened to the album several times, and while there are one or two songs on it that have taken a little while to grow on me, I don’t hate them.
 As a whole, it is a very solid release and I do love it.
 There is a little of everything with some splashes of new that we haven’t heard before.
 Some of my favorites are So Beneath You, Still a Stranger, and Above the Bridge.
 As always, there really isn’t a bad song on the album, but there are ones that will be getting played on repeat more than others.

 Whether you are a new fan or old, give the album a chance!
 Don’t go into it expecting the same music from 20 years ago, because you won’t find that.
 Truly listen with an open mind and realize that although it is different, it really is beautiful in its own way.